BAPCPA Report - 2022

 Assets and Liabilities Reported by Debtors

 Tables 1A, 1B, 1D, and 1X set forth the assets and liabilities reported by debtors in total and by category of assets and liabilities, as well as the total net scheduled debt reported by the debtors on Official Bankruptcy Form 106Sum—Summary of Your Assets and Liabilities and Certain Statistical Information (B 106 Summary).
 All tables that report assets and liabilities (1A, 1B, 1D, and 1X) present data on cases filed during the reporting period by individual debtors with primarily consumer debt.
-The data for these tables are provided exclusively by the debtors and cannot be validated by the courts.
-These data typically are provided by a debtor at the time of filing or within 14 days thereafter as required by Rule 1007 of the Federal Rules of Bankruptcy Procedure (Fed.
-R. Bankr.
-P. 1007).
-They are not typically updated as the case proceeds.
-Data for reopened and transferred cases are excluded to prevent duplicate reporting.
+The data for these tables is provided exclusively by the debtors and cannot be validated by the courts.
+This data typically is provided by a debtor at the time of filing or within 14 days thereafter as required by Federal Rule of Bankruptcy Procedure 1007.
+It is not typically updated as the case proceeds.
+Data for reopened and transferred cases is excluded to prevent duplicate reporting.

-Table 1X shows that individual debtors with primarily consumer debt seeking bankruptcy protection under chapters 7, 11, or 13, during 2019 reported holding total assets in the aggregate amount of $83 billion.
-Sixty-three percent of these assets were categorized as real property, and 37 percent as personal property.
-Apart from districts with fewer than 200 case filings each (the Districts of the Northern Mariana Islands, the U.S. Virgin Islands, and Guam), debtors in the District of Nevada and the Eastern District of New York (NY-E) reported the highest average assets per petition at $415,000 and $375,000, respectively.
-Filers in the Western District of Tennessee (TN-W) reported the lowest average assets at $47,000.
+Table 1X shows that individual debtors with primarily consumer debt seeking bankruptcy protection under chapters 7, 11, or 13 during 2022 reported holding total assets in the aggregate amount of $58 billion.
+Forty-seven percent of these assets were categorized as real property, and 53 percent as personal property.
+Apart from districts with fewer than 200 case filings each (the Districts of the U.S. Virgin Islands, Guam, and the Northern Mariana Islands), debtors in the Northern District of Indiana and the Northern District of Texas reported the highest average assets per petition at $2,689,600 and $1,048,130, respectively.
+Filers in the Middle District of Alabama (AL-M) reported the lowest average assets at $54,984.

 Income and Expenses Reported by Debtors

 Tables 2A, 2B, 2D, and 2X present data on the income and expenses as reported by debtors on Official Bankruptcy Form 106Sum—Summary of Your Assets and Liabilities and Certain Statistical Information (B 106 Summary).
-Current monthly income data reflect income from all sources.
-Average monthly income data reflect total income for the last full six months prior to the bankruptcy filing, divided by six.
-The data for these tables are provided exclusively by the debtors and are not validated by the courts.
+Current monthly income data reflects income from all sources.
+Average monthly income data reflects total income for the last full six months prior to the bankruptcy filing, divided by six.
+The data for these tables is provided exclusively by the debtors and is not validated by the courts.
 A debtor typically provides the data at the time of filing or within 14 days of filing as required by Federal Rule of Bankruptcy Procedure 1007.
-Only data provided during the initial filing of each case are counted in Tables 2A-2X.
-Data for reopened and transferred cases are excluded to prevent duplicate reporting.
+Only data provided during the initial filing of each case is counted in Tables 2A-2X.
+Data for reopened and transferred cases is excluded to prevent duplicate reporting.
 Median values are calculated only when 10 or more cases are reported.4

-Table 2X shows that 733,735 consumer cases were filed in 2019 under chapters 7, 11, and 13 across the nation and that 673,226 debtors completed the forms needed to include their data in these tables.5 The median current monthly income6 of debtors who completed the relevant forms was $3,261, a 4 percent increase from the $3,150 median current monthly income reported in 2018.
-The median average monthly income7 was $2,978, a 3 percent increase from 2018, and the median average expenses8 were $2,836, an increase of 3 percent from 2018.
-The Northern District of California had the highest median current monthly income with $4,400, and the District of Puerto Rico (PR) had the lowest median current monthly income with $1,871.
-Filers in the Southern District of Texas had the highest median average monthly income with $3,787, and filers in PR had the lowest median average monthly income with $1,979.
-Filers in the District of Alaska (AK) had the highest median average expenses with $3,745, and filers in PR had the lowest with $1,836.
+Table 2X shows that 364,502 consumer cases were filed in 2022 under chapters 7, 11, and 13 across the nation and that 334,870 debtors completed the forms needed to include their data in these tables.5 The median current monthly income6 of debtors who completed the relevant forms was $3,411, a 10 percent increase from the $3,096 median current monthly income reported in 2021.
+The median average monthly income7 was $3,208, which grew 10 percent from 2021, and the median average expenses8 were $3,013, an increase of 6 percent from 2021.
+Alaska (AK) had the highest median current monthly income with $4,693, and the District of Puerto Rico (PR) had the lowest median current monthly income with $1,812.
+Filers in AK had the highest median average monthly income with $3,923, and filers in PR had the lowest median average monthly income with $2,099.
+Filers in AK had the highest median average expenses with $3,940, and filers in PR had the lowest with $1,942.

 Time Interval from Case Filing to Closing

-In accordance with 28 U.S.C. ' 159(c)(3)(D), Table 3 reports the mean time interval between case filing and closing of consumer cases filed on or after October 17, 2006, under chapters 7, 11, and 13 and terminated during 2019.9 The median time interval also has been included to provide perspective on the mean value by reducing the effect of data outliers, although median values are calculated only when 10 or more cases are reported.10 Reopened cases are excluded from this table because most reopened cases are filed and closed relatively quickly to settle administrative matters and do not proceed in the same way as original filings.11 For transferred cases, the mean and median time intervals are calculated from the date the case is received at the new location to the closing of the case at that location.
+In accordance with 28 U.S.C. § 159(c)(3)(D), Table 3 reports the mean time interval between case filing and closing of consumer cases filed under chapters 7, 11, and 13 and terminated during 2022.9 The median time interval also has been included to provide perspective on the mean value by reducing the effect of data outliers, although median values are calculated only when 10 or more cases are reported.10 Reopened cases are excluded from this table because most reopened cases are filed and closed relatively quickly to settle administrative matters and do not proceed in the same way as original filings.11 For transferred cases, the mean and median time intervals are calculated from the date the case is received at the new location to the closing of the case at that location.

-During the 12-month period ending December 31, 2019, a total of 746,810 consumer cases opened on or after October 17, 2006, were closed under chapters 7, 11, and 13, with a mean time interval from filing to closing of 499 days and a median time interval of 136 days.
+During the 12-month period ending December 31, 2022, a total of 426,595 consumer cases were closed under chapters 7, 11, and 13, with a mean time interval from filing to closing of 686 days and a median time interval of 206 days.
 The higher mean closing time (relative to the median time) reflects particularly long-running cases (e.g., chapter 13 cases).
-The mean time is 4 percent lower than for 2018, and the median time is 2 percent lower than for 2018.
+The mean time is 13 percent higher than for 2021, and the median time is 36 percent higher than for 2021.

-Of the 469,566 chapter 7 consumer cases filed on or after October 17, 2006, and closed in 2019, the mean time interval from filing to closing was 186 days (down from 190 days in 2018), and the median time interval was 114 days (up from 113 days in 2018).
-The Western District of Louisiana had the highest median of any district at 205 days, and PR had the lowest median at 97 days.
+Of the 231,069 chapter 7 consumer cases closed in 2022, the mean time interval from filing to closing was 208 days (up from 205 days in 2021), and the median time interval was 113 days (same as 113 days in 2021).
+The District of Wyoming had the highest median of any district at 298 days, and the Northern District of California had the lowest median at 94 days.

-A total of 801 chapter 11 consumer cases filed on or after October 17, 2006, were closed in 70 districts during 2019.
-The mean time interval from filing to closing was 748 days (down from 763 days in 2018), and the median time interval was 534 days (down from 568 days in 2018).
-Only 22 districts had 10 or more chapter 11 cases closed in 2019.
-Of those districts, the District of Maryland had the highest median at 1,052 days, and CA-E had the lowest median at 150 days.
+A total of 389 chapter 11 consumer cases were closed in 55 districts during 2022.
+The mean time interval from filing to closing was 916 days (up from 911 days in 2021), and the median time interval was 522 days (down from 685 days in 2021).
+Only 13 districts had 10 or more chapter 11 cases closed in 2022.
+Of those districts, the District of Maryland had the highest median at 1,718 days, and NY-E had the lowest median at 277 days.

-A total of 276,443 chapter 13 consumer cases filed on or after October 17, 2006, were closed during 2019.
-The mean time interval from filing to closing was 1,031 days (down from 1,057 days in 2018), and the median time interval was 976 days (down from 1,048 days in 2018).
-PR had the highest median at 1,873 days, and NY-E had the lowest median at 90 days.
+A total of 195,137 chapter 13 consumer cases were closed during 2022.
+The mean time interval from filing to closing was 1,253 days (down from 1,285 days in 2021), and the median time interval was 1,330 days (down from 1,344 days in 2021).
+The District of South Dakota (SD) had the highest median at 1,936 days, and NY-E had the lowest median at 105 days.
 However, the median and mean do not accurately convey the time required for a typical chapter 13 case; rather, they are proxies for the percent of chapter 13 cases closed by plan completion, as completion of the plan typically takes much longer than dismissal.12

 A debtor may enter into a reaffirmation agreement with a creditor to continue paying a dischargeable debt following bankruptcy.
 This may occur when, for example, a debtor wants to keep an automobile and continue making payments on it.
 If an attorney represents the debtor during the bankruptcy, the debtor’s attorney may or may not represent the debtor during negotiation of a reaffirmation agreement.
 For purposes of this report, a reaffirmation agreement is considered “pro se” if it was submitted without the certification of an attorney contained in Part IV of Director’s Bankruptcy Form 2400A—Reaffirmation Documents (Form B2400A) or Part C of Director’s Bankruptcy Form 2400A/B—Reaffirmation Agreement (Form B2400A/B ALT), regardless of whether the debtor was otherwise represented in the case by an attorney.